Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 30. `[Optional]` excludedCommands
 Example / Default value: `["/msg", "/tell", "/tellraw", "/w"]`
-Description: MC-Discord-Chat Command Exclusion List, do not process and send specified commands (can be more than one)
+Description: Discord-MC-Chat Command Exclusion List, do not process and send specified commands (can be more than one)

 31. **`[Required]` adminsIds**
 Example / Default value: `["456789", "987654"]`
-Description: MC-Discord-Chat Admin ID List (Support User ID and Role ID), have permission to use special commands (can be more than one)
+Description: Discord-MC-Chat Admin ID List (Support User ID and Role ID), have permission to use special commands (can be more than one)

 > **MultiServer**

 1. **`[Required]` enable**
 Example / Default value: `false`
-Description: Whether to enable multi-server mode (using more than one MC-Discord-Chat in a Discord channel)
+Description: Whether to enable multi-server mode (using more than one Discord-MC-Chat in a Discord channel)

 2. `[Optional]` host
 Example / Default value: `127.0.0.1`